coreym7/corey-morris-portfolio/README.md

 Each phase informs the next.
 I plan with the implementation in mind, and I code with awareness of the upstream logic that shaped the system.
 The work is layered, but I approach it methodically—breaking down complexity the same way I structure code: into modular, solvable components.

 This portfolio reflects that end-to-end ownership.
-Every system here was created in a real production environment—from policy interpretation to automated delivery—built solo to solve district-wide needs.
+Every system here was created in a real-world production environment, whether solving operational needs across departments or building clean, scalable tools from scratch in independent projects.

 ---